post-self/post-self.ink/content/stories/prophecies.md

 If I Dream nodded.
 "Yes, quite sure.
 Hasher was the one who tipped me off, and I...have seen her outside."

-"You are already watching her, then, yes?"
+"You are already watching her, then?"

 The panther smiled faintly, gave an even fainter shrug.
 "I am nothing if not myself."